Awards

 JOHN SCHLESINGER AWARDS

 Each year, PIFF recognizes two first-time feature film directors whose work commemorates the legacy of one of our finest American directors.
 John Schlesinger (1926-2003) gave us such exemplary works as Midnight Cowboy, Marathon Man, The Day of the Locust, and Sunday Bloody Sunday.
 When asked to give advice to first-time directors, Schlesinger responded, “Never take ‘no’ for an answer.
 It’s a long business getting something off the ground and it takes great determination.”
-This award includes a $1000 cash prize generously provided by Michael Childers.

 Award for Best Director of a Narrative Film